Louis Castle interview: How Amazon labored for 5 years to make team shooter Crucible

 Louis Castle, cofounder of Westwood Studios and co-creator of games such as Command & Conquer, joined Amazon in 2017, and he runs the Relentless Studios game studio at Amazon in Seattle.
 Relentless made Crucible, which has elements of multiplayer games such as Blizzard’s Overwatch, Riot’s Valorant, and even Call of Duty.

-The game debuts with three models: Heart of the Hives (4 vs. 4), where players battle big bosses and capture their hearts to win; Alpha Hunters, eight teams of two players each in a final team standing match; and Harvester Command, where players capture and hold spots on a map.
+The game debuts with three models: Heart of the Hives (4-vs.-4), where players battle big bosses and capture their hearts to win; Alpha Hunters, eight teams of two players each in a final team standing match; and Harvester Command, where players capture and hold spots on a map.
 I talked with Castle about how Amazon made the game and the thinking behind its design.
 We’ll find out soon if those decisions resonate with players who are eager to play new games while in lockdown.

 The game was originally scheduled to come out in March, but Amazon decided to push the launch back to May 20 so the team could deal with the pandemic’s disruption as they were finishing up the title, Castle said.
 Castle said the game was made from the beginning to be watchable, and all eyes are going to be on this first major PC game release from Amazon.